-A recent conversation with a friend of mine reminded me that outside of the intense Hamilton fandom that is primarily focused on Hamilton creator and star Lin-Manuel Miranda’s Twitter and Lin-Manuel Miranda’s Tumblr, a lot of people aren’t really sure what Hamilton is all about.
+A conversation with a friend of mine reminded me that outside of the intense Hamilton fandom that is primarily focused on Hamilton creator Lin-Manuel Miranda’s Twitter and Lin-Manuel Miranda’s Tumblr, a lot of people aren’t really sure what Hamilton is all about.

 When you ask someone about Hamilton, they’re going to want to tell you about the importance of the diversity of character casting; how it’s a masterpiece of historical analysis while also a pointed commentary on modern society; how it catapults women to the forefront; and how it uses musical styles to serve the story in a completely unique way.
 (Oh look — I did just tell you about all those things!)

 But to get started, all you really need to know is: Who are these Hamilton characters and what are they singing about?
 Well, I’ve got you covered, because I already bombarded my friend with these descriptions so this article really involved no extra work (WERK!) on my part.

 First, let’s start with a simple list of the main Hamilton characters in the musical, like Burr, Hamilton, and Lafayette.
 More details are further down: